yuzie007/upho/README.rst

           0.5000000000000000  0.5000000000000000  0.0000000000000000
           0.0000000000000000  0.0000000000000000  0.0000000000000000

-    Note that FORCE_CONSTANTS may be obtained using relaxed atomic positions, here the positions must be the ideal ones so far.
+    Note that although FORCE_CONSTANTS may be obtained using relaxed atomic positions, here the positions must be the ideal ones.

     POSCAR_ideal is the ideal configuration, from which the crystallographic symmetry is extracted.::